CatwareAS/Office-JS-insertFileFromBase64-bug-demo/README.md

 **The issue:** When a document is divided into multiple sections and each section has custom headers and footers (which are not "Linked to Previous"), the document is inserted incorrectly using insertFileFromBase64 method

-### Demo

-The demo project lies withing this repository.
-You can install and run it locally

 ### Environment

 - Platform: PC desktop